msforhad/e-school/README.md

 # e-school
-#A simple e-school website project designed using HTML, CSS, and JavaScript.
-It includes basic pages like Home, About, Courses, and Contact.
+A simple e-school website project designed using HTML, CSS, and JavaScript.<br> It includes basic pages like Home, About, Courses, and Contact.